mcintirOpti/OptiCal-readme/README.md

   1. Generating a calibration file

       To generate a calibration file from a full calibration dataset collected with OptiCal, click the indicated Select Calibration Data Folder button.
-Use the file explorer to navigate to the folder with your calibration data and select it.
+Use the file explorer to navigate to the folder with your calibration data and select it (select the folder that contains all the subfolders for individual temperatures).

       ![analysis1](assets/screenshots/analysis_1.PNG)